cflewis/wowspyder/README.markdown

 Database
 --------

-WoWSpyder uses SQLAlchemy to save to an database.
+WoWSpyder uses SQLAlchemy to save to a database.
 That database can be anything SQLAlchemy supports, including MySQL, Oracle and PostgreSQL.
 By default, it creates an SQLite in-memory database, but doing this means you lose persistence.
 Persistence will speed up your response time drastically.

 To Do
 =====
 * Actually finishing to an alpha stage
+* Better hiding of private methods
 * Better documentation

+By better...
+I mean actually started.

 --
 [Chris Lewis](http://chris.to)